 Besides, the raisins add delicious texture and flavor that you can’t deny.

-Meanwhile, pour some hot water over the raisins and set off to the side to soak.
+Meanwhile, pour hot water over 1/2 cup raisins to cover and set off to the side to soak.

-Next add the brown sugar and golden syrup into a mixing bowl.
+Next add 1/2 cup brown sugar and 1/3 cup golden syrup into a mixing bowl.
 In my Great Grandmother’s recipe, she used corn syrup but I’m using Lyle’s golden syrup instead.

-Crack in the egg, pour in the melted and cooled butter, vinegar, vanilla and a pinch or two of kosher salt.
+Crack in 1 egg, pour in 3 tablespoons melted and cooled butter, 1/2 tablespoon both vinegar and vanilla and a pinch or two of kosher salt.
 Whisk to combine.

 Next, roll out the dough to 1/8th to 1/4-inch thick.
 Full disclosure, I never really measure thickness and just eyeball it.
 Then use a 2-1/2 inch biscuit cutter, bonus points if it has a scalloped edge, and stamp out as many dough rounds as possible up until 24.
 Lastly, wrap up the leftover scraps and refrigerate.
 You’ll eventually roll them back out and then stamp out more rounds until you have 40 butter tarts total.

 Then gently, press the dough rounds into a nonstick mini-muffin pan.
-Drain the raisins and grab the chopped walnuts and filling.
+Drain the raisins and grab a 1/2 cup chopped walnuts and filling.

-Next, place 1 to 2 raisins and a few chopped walnuts into the center of each min-tart shell.
+Next, place 1 to 2 of the raisins and a few chopped walnuts into the center of each min-tart shell.

 Then measure a teaspoon or so of the filling and drizzle it over top of the walnuts and raisins.